 Result.
 A clear structure of transitions between the product screens.

-Wireframes (Вайрфрейми)
+Wireframes

 Result.
 Almost a "live" experience, where you can navigate between screens, fill in fields, etc. It allows testing the chosen solution and ensuring that it effectively solves the problem.

-Guerilla Testing
+Guerrilla Testing

 Users perform real tasks with the prototype/product, while the designer observes where difficulties arise.
-Each task is performed multiple times by different users to measure the effectiveness of the solution (how much time was taken, how many mistakes were made, and so on).
+Each task is performed multiple times by different users to measure the effectiveness of the solution (how much time was spent, how many mistakes were made, and so on).

-If Needed to Repeat
+If Repetition is Needed

 Double Diamond Concept

-The flexibility of the process and the ability to adapt to conditions are key to the successful completion of the project, while maintaining focus on user needs and core business objectives.
+The flexibility of the process and the ability to adapt to conditions are key to the successful completion of the project, while maintaining a focus on user needs and core business objectives.

 Typical Day of a UX Designer